-Amy Woodforde-Finden was born Amy Ward, and was descended by marriage from the Revd Heighes
+Amy Woodforde-Finden was born Amelia Rowe Ward in 1860, and was descended by marriage from the Revd Heighes

 Woodforde, vicar of Epsom and canon at Chichester.

 Their only son was Lt Col Woodford Woodforde-Finden (1846-1916), a brigadier and surgeon, who married Amy Ward.
 He served with the 11 Bengal Cavalry, the 2nd Gurkhas.
-He died on 27 April 1916 after which her mother relocated Amy and the family back to London.
+He died on 27 April 1916 after which Amy and her mother moved back to London.

-The year 1916 was a bittersweet one for Amy.
-Her husband died in April, and her work was featured in the film Less Than Dust.
+In 1916, her work was featured in the film Less Than Dust.
 This was the first of her compositions to be showcased in film.
-In 1943 Kashmiri Songs was used in the film Hers To Hold.
+In 1943, Kashmiri Song featured in the film Hers To Hold.